onnet/zzapp/doc/docs_generating.md

 Ex.: one invoice + one act of work completion + one monthly calls report + etc..

-Numbering information is stored in databases separately for each reseller/year
+Numbering information is stored in databases separately for each reseller/year.

+Numbering could be couninious if all existing documents should be numbered sequentially throughout or can be started from #1 every beginning of the year (kz_json:is_true(<<"continious_doc_numbering">>, CarrierDoc))